New Jersey Solar Incentives, Tax Credits & Rebates (2024 Guide)

 Is Going Solar in New Jersey Worth It?

-Yes, going solar in New Jersey is a worthwhile investment.
+Yes, solar panels are worth it in New Jersey.
 The state’s renewable energy policies and ambitious energy goals make it an excellent location for solar users.
 New Jersey also receives ample sunlight year-round, with approximately 206 sunny days throughout the year.

 Moving to solar could significantly reduce energy bills for most homeowners.
 As of December 2023, New Jersey residents paid an average electricity rate of 17.59 cents per kWh, exceeding the national average of 15.73 cents per kWh.
 Investing in solar energy helps offset those high electricity costs by reducing dependency on traditional electricity sources.
 Switching to solar could potentially save you 43%–63% on your monthly bills.